imoss/simple_factory/README.md

 end
 ```

-This yeilds us a much cleaner and more concise internal interface for using `UserKeyGenerator`:
+This yeilds us a much cleaner and more concise interface for using `UserKeyGenerator` while still affording us all the power of a ruby object instance:

-`UserKeyGenerator.generate(some_user, 5)'
+`UserKeyGenerator.generate(some_user, 5)`

 This is where `simple_factory` comes in...

-By requiring `SimpleFactory` in your business object, you give that object access to the
-`simple_factory` method which creates the class level interface for your instance methods.
+By requiring `SimpleFactory` in your business object, you give that object access to the `simple_factory` method which creates the class level interface for your instance methods.
 Just pass the instance method name to `simple_factory` as a symbol:

 ```ruby
 class UserKeyGenerator